A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Model Problem

-Note that assumption A2 is crucial in order to get the faster convergence rates of the spatial discretisation error in Lemma \ref{lem:fe_func}.
-For multilevel estimators based on i.i.d. samples, it follows immediately from Lemma \ref{lem:fe_func} that the (corresponding) assumptions M1 and M2 are satisfied, with $\alpha=1/d+\delta$, $\alpha'=1/2+\delta$ and $\beta=2\alpha$, $\beta'=2\alpha'$, for any $\delta>0$ {(see \cite{tsgu12} for details)}.
+Note that assumption A2 is crucial in order to get the faster convergence rates of the spatial discretisation error in Corollary \ref{lem:fe_func}.
+For multilevel estimators based on i.i.d. samples, it follows immediately from Corollary \ref{lem:fe_func} that the (corresponding) assumptions M1 and M2 are satisfied, with $\alpha=1/d+\delta$, $\alpha'=1/2+\delta$ and $\beta=2\alpha$, $\beta'=2\alpha'$, for any $\delta>0$ (see \cite{tsgu13} for details).

-The aim is now to generalise the result in Lemma 4.2 to include the framework of the new MLMCMC estimator.
-There are two issues which need to be addressed.
-Firstly, the bounds in assumptions M1 and M2 in Theorem \ref{thm:main} involve moments with respect to the posterior distributions $\pi^\ell$, which are not known explicitly, but are related to the prior distributions $\mathcal P_\ell$ through Bayes' Theorem.
-Secondly, the samples which are used to compute the differences $Q_\ell^n - Q_{\ell-1}^n$ are generated by Algorithm 2, and may differ not only due to the truncation order, but also because they come from different Markov chains (i.e. $\Theta_{\ell-1}^n$ is not necessarily equal to $\theta_{\ell,C}^n$, as seen in Table \ref{tab:outcomes}).
+The aim is now to generalise the result in Corollary \ref{lem:fe_func} to the new MLMCMC estimator.
+Two issues need to be addressed.
+Firstly, the bounds in assumptions M1 and M2 in Theorem \ref{thm:main} involve moments with respect to the posterior distributions $\nu^\ell$ and $\rho$, which are not known explicitly, but are related to the prior distributions $\rho_0^\ell$ and $\rho_0$ through Bayes' Theorem.
+Secondly, the samples on levels {$\ell$ and $\ell-1$ that are used to compute samples of the differences $Y_\ell = Q_\ell - Q_{\ell-1}$ are generated by Algorithm~2, and may differ not only due to discretisation and truncation order,} but also because they come from different Markov chains (i.e. $\Theta_{\ell-1}^n$ is not necessarily equal to $\theta_{\ell,C}^n$, as seen in Table \ref{tab:outcomes}).

-To circumvent the problem of the intractability of the posterior distribution, we have the following lemma, which relates moments with respect to the posterior distribution $\pi^\ell$ to moments with respect to the prior distribution $\mathcal P_\ell$.
+To circumvent the problem of the intractability of the posterior distribution, we have the following lemma, which relates moments with respect to the posterior distribution to moments with respect to the prior distribution.

-\begin{lemma} For any random variable $Z = Z(\theta_\ell)$ {and for any $q$ s.t. $\EE_{\mathcal P_\ell}\left[ |Z|^q \right] < \infty$}, we have
+\begin{lemma} For any random variable $Z = Z(\theta_\ell)$ and for any $q$ s.t. $\EE_{\rho_0^\ell}\left[ |Z|^q \right] < \infty$, we have

-Similarly, for any random variable $Z=Z(\theta_\ell, \Theta_{\ell-1})$ {and for any $q$ s.t. $\EE_{\mathcal P_\ell,\mathcal P_{\ell-1}}\left[ |Z|^q \right] < \infty$}, we have
+Similarly, for any random variable $Z = Z(\vartheta)$ {and for any $q$ s.t. $\EE_{\rho_0}\left[ |Z|^q \right] < \infty$}, we have